WestRidgeSystems/jmisb/README.md

 jMISB is an open source Java library implementing various [MISB](http://www.gwg.nga.mil/misb/ "MISB home page") standards.
 The project was begun in March 2017, and version 1.0.0 was released on May 23, 2018.
+It leverages the excellent work by [bytedeco](https://github.com/bytedeco) on bringing video support to Java.
 Stay tuned here for updates, and please let us know if you have suggestions or would like to participate!